 You can get more information about the Supreme Court's 1985 Singh decision, and the importance of that decision today, along with other practical resources to assist you in promoting Refugee Rights Day in your community.

-World Refugee Sunday is held annually on the Sundays before and after June 20 (World Refugee Day) to:
+World Refugee Sunday is held annually - typically on the Sundays before and after June 20 (World Refugee Day) to: